Partition sum of thermal, under-constrained systems: Discussion

-We introduced under-constrained system as systems that have $N_\mathrm{dof}>N_s$, and our results apply to a broad subset of such systems.
-In particular, we focused on systems that fulfill the following criteria: \begin{itemize} \item \emph{There is no SSS in the floppy regime.} Lifting the restriction on the number of SSS in the floppy regime probably does not change our results. \item \emph{Only a single SSS forms at the transition.} In particular in disordered networks, situations where more than a single SSS forms at the transition are likely very rare.
+We introduced under-constrained systems as systems that have $N_\mathrm{dof}>N_s$, and our results apply to a broad subset of such systems.
+In particular, we focused on systems that fulfill the following criteria: \begin{itemize} \item \emph{There is no SSS in the floppy regime.} Lifting the restriction on the number of SSS in the floppy regime probably does not change our results. \item \emph{Only a single SSS forms at the transition.} It is well-known that at least one SSS forms at the transition \cite{Lubensky2015}.
+Moreover, situations where more than a single SSS forms at the transition are likely very rare, in particular in disordered networks.
 Also, we do not expect the number of SSS that form at the transition to substantially affect our results. \item \emph{There are no $K$th-order zero modes at the transition, $N_{K\mathrm{th}}^\ast=0$, for $K>1$.} We expect the occurrence of such modes to be rare.
-Moreover, some preliminary work indicates that allowing for $N_{K\mathrm{th}}^\ast>0$ for $K>1$ will mostly affect the prefactor for the entropic rigidity $\kappa_S$, but may not change our overall results (\aref{app:higher-order-delta-ell-Ns}). \item \emph{There are more than two first-order zero modes at the transition, $N_\mathrm{1st}^\ast>2$.} The marginal cases of $N_\mathrm{1st}^\ast=1$ corresponds to the situation where there is no floppy-rigid transition (compare Fig.~\ref{fig:counting examples}), since no mechanisms would form in the floppy regime.
-It will be interesting to study the marginal case $N_\mathrm{1st}^\ast=2$ in future work. \item \emph{For our discussion in \aref{app:orders of magnitude delta r}, we needed the additional assumption in Eq.~\eqref{eq:deltar-rho}.} Unfortunately, we currently needed to rely on this assumption.
-However, we expect that it should be possible to obtain our result in \aref{app:orders of magnitude delta r} quite generally even without this assumption. \item \emph{There are no mechanisms at the transition.} The reason why we need this assumption is that with a degeneracy $\vecn{r}\,^\ast$ of the transition point configurations, in principle, the Taylor expansion in Eq.~\eqref{eq:Taylor-expansion} could depend on $\vecn{r}\,^\ast$.
-However, while properties like the singular values, $s_p$ with $p<N_s$, of the compatibility matrix $C_{in}$ may depend on $\vecn{r}\,^\ast$ \cite{Rocklin2018a,Mannattil2022}, our results should be unaffected as long as the SSS (more precisely $\tilde{w}_{N_s}$) and its behavior with respect to shear (more precisely $b_\varepsilon$) are independent of the choice of $\vecn{r}\,^\ast$.
+Moreover, some preliminary work indicates that allowing for $N_{K\mathrm{th}}^\ast>0$ for $K>1$ will mostly affect the prefactor for the entropic rigidity $\kappa_S$, but may not change our overall results (\aref{app:higher-order-delta-ell-Ns}). \item \emph{There are more than two first-order zero modes at the transition, $N_\mathrm{1st}^\ast>2$.} The marginal case of $N_\mathrm{1st}^\ast=1$ corresponds to the situation where there is no floppy-rigid transition (compare Fig.~\ref{fig:counting examples}), since no mechanisms would form in the floppy regime.
+It will be interesting to study the marginal case $N_\mathrm{1st}^\ast=2$ in future work. \item \emph{For our discussion in \aref{app:orders of magnitude delta r}, we needed the additional assumption in Eq.~\eqref{eq:deltar-rho}.} Intuitively, we believe that one can obtain our result in \aref{app:orders of magnitude delta r} quite generally even without this assumption, and it will be interesting to test if this is true in future research. \item \emph{There are no mechanisms at the transition.} The reason why we need this assumption is that with a degeneracy $\vecn{r}\,^\ast$ of the transition point configurations, in principle, the Taylor expansion in Eq.~\eqref{eq:Taylor-expansion} could depend on $\vecn{r}\,^\ast$.
+However, while properties like the singular values, $s_p$ with $p<N_s$, of the compatibility matrix $C_{in}^{(0)}$ may depend on $\vecn{r}\,^\ast$ \cite{Rocklin2018a,Mannattil2022}, our results should be unaffected as long as the SSS (more precisely $\tilde{w}_{N_s}$) and its behavior with respect to shear (more precisely $b_\varepsilon$) are independent of the choice of $\vecn{r}\,^\ast$.
 While this seems to be true intuitively, preliminary results suggest that stronger assumptions about the system than those listed in \autoref{eq:model under-constrained system} are required to rigorously show it.
-The tools required for such a proof are outside the scope of the ideas presented here, and their development is left for future work. \end{itemize} Thus, most of these criteria do not essentially restrict our results here and/or correspond to marginal cases.
+The tools required for such a proof are outside the scope of the ideas presented here, and their development is left for future work. \end{itemize} Thus, we expect that many of these criteria do not essentially restrict our results here and/or correspond to marginal cases.
 Yet, including these cases provides interesting avenues for future work.